waoup/lightning-hydra-template/README.md

 The `optimization_results.yaml` will be available under `logs/multirun` folder.

-This approach doesn't support advanced technics like prunning - for more sophisticated search, you probably shouldn't use hydra multirun feature and instead write your own optimization pipeline.
+This approach doesn't support advanced technics like prunning - for more sophisticated search, you should probably write a dedicated optimization pipeline without multirun feature.

 <br>

-### Inference
+## Inference

 The following code is an example of loading model from checkpoint and running predictions.<br>